enesavc/cnn_duallexicon/README.md

 ## Link to Talks

-### Link to our Society of Neurobiology of Language Talk
+### Link to our Society of Neurobiology of Language Poster
 https://www.youtube.com/watch?v=nfQbnTl9hbY

-### Link to our Society of Neurobiology of Language Talk
+### Link to our Psychonomics Society Talk
 https://www.youtube.com/watch?v=mfVCsV8wSOg